Resyndication

 - Payoff or restructuring of existing debt, including any prepayment conditions or lender consent requirements

-- New LIHTC allocation — typically 4% credits paired with tax-exempt bonds for acquisition-rehabilitation deals, or a 9% credit award for larger rehabilitation needs
+- New LIHTC structure — often bond-financed 4% credits for acquisition-rehabilitation or, where awarded, a competitive 9% rehabilitation allocation

 - New investor equity documentation, capital contribution schedule, and guaranty structure